federicopasquarelli/vue-is-intersecting/README.md

 # Usage

-## CSS Binding

 pass data through the modifiers
-NB: by default the callback is debounced after 500ms that the binding item enters the viewport, to fire the callback immediately use the instant modifier
+NB: by default the callback is debounced after 500ms that the binding item enters the viewport, to fire the callback immediately use the instant modifier.

 ```html
 <div v-is-intersecting[myData]="myMethod">Hello</div>